The Evidence Engine

 Cybersecurity findings are deterministic.
 A system with a reachable critical vulnerability cannot be Raknor certified, regardless of its governance behavior score.

-Run a free scan right now
+Run the real engine right now

 npx @raknor/aegis scan ./your-project

-npx @raknor/aegis run ./your-project --sarif --threat-intel
+AEGIS_PRODUCT_KEY=your-key npx @raknor/aegis scan ./your-project --all